Ulpiano Colóm

-Ricardo Ulpiano Colóm y Ferrer (3 April 1861 – 13 February 1906) was Mayor of Ponce, Puerto Rico, during part of 1898.
+Ricardo Ulpiano Colom y Ferrer (3 April 1861 – 13 February 1906) was Mayor of Ponce, Puerto Rico, during part of 1898.
 He was the second of two mayors to lead the municipality of Ponce under the Spanish Crown's "Decreto Autonómico para Puerto Rico", whereby Puerto Rico was granted autonomy by Spain.

 Early years

 He was born in Ponce, Puerto Rico on 3 April 1861.
 His parents were José Colom and Belen Ferrer.

 He was an attorney, a member of the House of Delegates of Puerto Rico, a councilman for the municipality of Ponce, an assistant in the Ponce Fire Department, a director and vice-president of the Banco Crédito y Ahorro Ponceño, and a municipal judge, among the various other positions he held.

 Mayoral term

-Colóm y Ferrer became mayor of Ponce on 8 July 1898.
+Colom y Ferrer became mayor of Ponce on 8 July 1898.
 He was the sitting mayor of Ponce at the time when the Americans took possession of the city on 28 July 1898.
-Upon the American invasion, Colom tendered his resignation, but it was not accepted by the American Major General James H. Wilson, who instead extended Colóm's jurisdiction to additional adjacent towns as the American troops advanced.
+Upon the American invasion, Colom tendered his resignation, but it was not accepted by the American Major General James H. Wilson, who instead extended Colom's jurisdiction to additional adjacent towns as the American troops advanced.